PhilT/vim-fsharp/README.md

 ## Status

-* Indent: In-progress
+* Indent: In-progress as of May 2020
 * Syntax: Copied from [ionide-vim](https://github.com/ionide/Ionide-vim) for now
 * Plugin: None

 This plugin is currently focused on providing better indent support in F#.
 It's currently incomplete (not all syntax is covered).
-If you'd like to see support for some keywords do raise an issue (or a PR! ;) and I'll add it.
+If you find any problems, raise an issue with some example code and providing it doesn't conflict with other rules, I'll add it.

 ## Why?